 As an expat residing in Thailand, it is undeniable that there are many things to consider.
 Thailand’s healthcare system is no exception.
-Here we have put together a practical checklist on using its healthcare system and what to look out for.
+Here we have put together a practical checklist on using its healthcare system and what to look out for in 2022.

 The Universal Coverage Scheme (UCS) is Thailand’s national system of medical insurance which offers expats living in the country with free public healthcare.
 The contribution of expats to the program is taken away from their pay.
 The expats who are newly enrolled in the scheme are assigned to public hospitals where they will get medically treated.